prowler-cloud/prowler/docs/tutorials/allowlist.md

     - Checks (String): This field can contain either a Prowler Check Name or an `*` (which applies to all the scanned checks).
     - Regions (List): This field contains a list of regions where this allowlist rule is applied (it can also contains an `*` to apply all scanned regions).
     - Resources (List): This field contains a list of regex expressions that applies to the resources that are wanted to be allowlisted.
+    - Tags (List): -Optional- This field contains a list of tuples in the form of 'key=value' that applies to the resources tags that are wanted to be allowlisted.

 <img src="../img/allowlist-row.png"/>